brandtamos/hyperfixed-discord-bot/docs/faq.md

 ## Development & Customization

 ### Q: Can I add new features?
 A: Yes!
 The bot is designed to be extensible.
-See the [API Reference](api.md) for function documentation.
+Check the code in the main files to understand how features are implemented.

 ### Q: How do I backup my custom commands?
 A: Custom commands are stored in the `storage/` directory.
 Back up this folder to preserve your commands.